cwendorf/EASI/README.md

 ### Usage

-Complete tutorials and examples from published work are available:
+Complete documentation and vignettes are available:
 [https://cwendorf.github.io/EASI/](https://cwendorf.github.io/EASI/)

+- A full manual describing all functions, both required and optional parameters
+- Vingettes for fictional tutorial data that show the diversity of options
+- Vignettes for reanalyses of published textbook data

 ### Citation